noriakis/software/docs/stana/03-function.md

 <img src="03-function_files/figure-html/drawEGGNOG-1.png" width="672" />

-## Heatmap of the gene abundances with functional annotations
+## Heatmap of the gene copy numbers with functional annotations

-You can inspect the overview of functional differences using gene abundances along with `simplifyEnrichment`.
-The `plotHeatmap` function can be used with the stana object or preprocessed gene abundance matrix as input.
+You can inspect the overview of functional differences using gene copy numbers along with `simplifyEnrichment`.
+The `plotHeatmap` function can be used with the stana object or preprocessed gene copy number matrix as input.
 In the function, `anno_PATRIC_keywords` and `anno_eggNOG_keywords` are used to plot the word clouds alongside `Heatmap` from `ComplexHeatmap`.
 It is easy for `MIDAS`, as the function obtains functional annotation from PATRIC API server and no annotation step is needed.

 ### `MIDAS`